-Etheldred Benett had neither a feminine name nor avocation, so it's not surprising that, at a time when few women could participate in scientific societies, she should be mistaken for a man by foreign officials.
-But gentlemen geologists who cited her in their own books and papers often referred to her as Miss Benett, confident the colleagues would know exactly who they meant.
+Etheldred Benett's first name was one letter off from a name commonly applied to men: Ethelred.
+She had neither a feminine name nor avocation, so it's not surprising that, at a time when few women could participate in scientific societies, she should be mistaken for a man by foreign officials.
+But gentlemen geologists who cited her in their own books and papers often referred to her as Miss Benett, confident their colleagues would know exactly who they meant.

 Benett was born in 1775 or 1776, meaning she was old enough to be the mother of Mary Anning, the other notable female fossil collector of the age.
 But Benett had advantages Anning lacked, namely a well-connected family and independent wealth.
 Etheldred and her sister Anna both received encouragement from Aylmer Bourke Lambert, a geologist and botanist who was a family relative by marriage.
 Anna focused on plants while Etheldred focused on fossils.
 She never married, and lived most of her life in the family home in western Wiltshire.
+Though she occasionally suffered from ill health, and had to contend with family matters, she had time to pursue her interests.
 According to Deborah Cadbury, Benett's carriage was a common site near the county's good fossil localities.

 Benett studied geology as well as fossils.
 She produced a stratigraphic section of Wiltshire's Upper Chicksgrove Quarry, and gave it to the Geological Society of London in 1815.
 She sent corrections to the Society a year later, though naturalist James Sowerby didn't credit her when he published the stratigraphic section.
 In fact, the strat section was published without her knowledge, and Benett disputed some of the conclusions Sowerby reached based on her research.